French rappers freed after brawl shuts Paris airport | Malay Mail

 They claimed perfume and glass bottles were used as weapons in the battle.

-Booba’s lawyer Yann Le Bras later told BFM TV that video footage showed it was Kaaris — whose real name is Okou Armand Gnakouri — and his group whose behaviour had been “very aggressive”.
+But Booba’s lawyer Yann Le Bras insisted that video footage showed it was Kaaris — whose real name is Okou Armand Gnakouri — and his group whose behaviour had been “very aggressive”.

 After his client was released on bail, Le Bras told reporters that “this was a decision that should have been taken on August 3.
 No one was hurt in the fight other than the protagonists,” he added.